-- protecting children from maltreatment; - preventing impairment of children's health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - · ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.

-(The term children, includes everyone under the age of 18.)
+(The term 'children' includes everyone under the age of 18.)